okozelsk/NET/Readme.txt

-The aim of the project is to make the reservoir computing methods easy to use and available for .net without dependency on external libraries.
+The aim of this project is to make the reservoir computing methods easy to use and available for .net without dependency on external libraries.

 Currently implemented components
 --------------------------------